fsystemweb/crm-dashboard/README.md

 - [ ] Update readme file.
 - [ ] Add 'Angular Testing Library' in the app, and start to create test with this library.
 - [ ] Add test coverage report.
+- [ ] Add real Backend with express using NX monorepo.